 Nitroglycerin pills or spray may be used to stop chest pain.

-Your doctor may give you one or more medicines to help prevent you from having angina.
-These include
+You may need to take more medicines to help prevent you from having angina.
+These include:

 - ACE inhibitors to lower blood pressure and protect your heart

 - Beta-blockers to lower heart rate, blood pressure, and oxygen use by the heart

 - Calcium channel blockers to relax arteries, lower blood pressure, and reduce strain on the heart